Below you will find some of our most popular Full Day Tours!

 After the river cruise, we then venture down the shores of the Fox by motorcoach along scenic Route 31 through several of these riverfront communities.

 Sit back and enjoy as our guide shares tales of the Fox River Valley’s original settlers and explains how the area has developed into the bustling western Chicago suburbs they are today.
 We then stop for lunch on our own near Elgin before exploring this river town.
 The city is rich in history and its historic district holds many beautiful homes.
 After touring the city it’s on to a brief stop at the Elgin History Museum, the oldest museum building in the area.

 Most of this tour is aboard a coach or boat, but some walking is involved.
 Options: Upgraded lunch or lunch on riverboat cruise available.
 Gambling stop at the Grand Victoria Casino in Elgin optional.
 Alternate museums available as well.

-Discover the history surrounding the Illinois & Michigan canal including a blacksmith’s shop, a true trading post, a tepee and a one-room school house.
+Discover the history surrounding the Illinois & Michigan canal including a blacksmith’s shop, a true trading post, a teepee and a one-room schoolhouse.
 Start with a short hike to beautiful French Canyon and stop by the Starved Rock Visitor Center to see birds and fish native to the area.
 Take a trolley tour around historic Starved Rock State Park and learn about the incredible St. Peter Sandstone cliffs.
 Stop for lunch in the Great Hall dining room of Starved Rock Lodge before heading out for another hike, this time to sandy St. Louis Canyon.
 Tour downtown Utica and don’t forget to stop by Mix’s Trading post on your way out.
 This tour involves a significant amount of walking.